 It is vital that students provide the university with an accurate health record.
 As a prerequisite to Term Start, all new full- and part-time students (excluding non-culinary continuing education students and students taking classes exclusively online) must submit proof of a complete physical exam conducted within the last year, including documented proof of

 - two doses of the MMR (measles, mumps and rubella) vaccine (or titers if applicable)

-- three does of hepatitis B vaccine (or titers if applicable)
+- three doses of hepatitis B vaccine (or titers if applicable)

 - three doses of a tetanus-diphtheria vaccine (including at least one Tdap dose within the past 10 years)

 - two doses of the chicken pox vaccine (or titers if applicable) or proof of physician-diagnosed disease

 - one dose of meningitis vaccine, required for students residing in university residence halls and students planning to study abroad.
-(A waiver for the meningitisis vaccine requirement is available for students 22 years of age and older.
+(A waiver for the meningitisis vaccine is available for specific populations by state law.
 Please contact Health Services for further information).
 Also, please check with your primary care provider as to whether the new meningitis type B vaccine is appropriate for you.

 In addition, a negative tuberculosis test or chest X-ray within the last year is required for entering students who are from highly endemic countries and have been residents of the United States for less than five years.
 A list of countries where tuberculosis is highly endemic is available upon request from Health Services.